BytecodeAgency/Coding-Standards/website/README.md

 # Install dependencies
 $ yarn
 ```

 2. Run your dev server:

 ```sh
 # Start the site
 $ yarn start
 ```

+3. The server is now available on: http://localhost:3001/coding-standards/

 ## Directory Structure